smpnet74/tofu-gcp-nfs/README.md

-# ZenML NFS Infrastructure with OpenTofu
+# NFS Infrastructure with OpenTofu

-This repository contains OpenTofu (formerly known as OpenTerraform) infrastructure code for deploying a NFS server on Google Cloud Platform for ZenML storage.
+This repository contains OpenTofu (formerly known as OpenTerraform) infrastructure code for deploying a NFS server on Google Cloud Platform.

 ## Prerequisites